 Walter Lord Titanic Engraving

 The story of the Titanic has gripped the public imagination for over a century.
 In the immediate aftermath of the disaster the world became awash in songs, poems, books and paintings about the ship.
-The first film about the disaster Saved from the Titanic was released within a month, since then A Night to Remember and Cameron's Titanic have cemented the story in the public consciousness.
+The first film about the disaster Saved from the Titanic was released within a month, since then A Night to Remember and James Cameron's Titanic have cemented the story in the public consciousness.
 The above engraving was given to Walter Lord, author of A Night to Remember.